| (From Chapter 16:) Richard paused before the great

 it was one of those foreign types that was responsible.
 Such

 a thing would not happen if an Englishman was in charge."
+"I am sure you are correct.

 In any case, it falls upon those who wear the king's uniform